Gregory Cromwell, 1st Baron Cromwell: Education

-Gregory Cromwell received dedications to three humanist works: Voluzenus's version of Cicero's Dream of Scipio; David Clapham's translation of Agrippa's Commendation of Matrimony and Sir Richard Morrison's translation of Vives' Introduction to Wisdom.
+Gregory Cromwell received dedications to three humanist works: Florentius Volusenus's version of Cicero's Dream of Scipio; David Clapham's translation of Heinrich Cornelius Agrippa's Commendation of Matrimony and Sir Richard Morrison's translation of Juan Luis Vives' Introduction to Wisdom.

 In 1540, Sir Richard Morrison (c.
-1513 – 1556), an English humanist scholar and diplomat who was a protégé of Thomas Cromwell, propagandist for Henry VIII, and then ambassador to the German court of Charles V for Edward VI, dedicated his translation of Introductio ad sapientiam by Juan Luis Vives to Gregory Cromwell.
+1513 – 1556), an English humanist scholar and diplomat who was a protégé of Thomas Cromwell, propagandist for Henry VIII, and then ambassador to the German court of Charles V for Edward VI, dedicated his translation of Introductio ad sapientiam by Vives to Gregory Cromwell.

 Vives' devotional work, The Introduction to Wisdom, a companion piece to the Instruction, was translated into English by Sir Richard Morison in 1540 and dedicated to the son of Thomas Cromwell.
 The translator is lavish in his praise of Vives: "This boke was gathered by Ludovicus Vives, a man greatly conversant in all good authours and excellentlye wel sene in all kindes of lerning."
-Vives' manual was extremely popular in the English schools, used as a textbook in the Tudor schools together with Lily's Grammar."
+Vives' manual was extremely popular in the English schools, used as a textbook in the Tudor schools together with William Lily's Grammar."

 Juan Luis Vives (1493–1540) was a Spanish humanist and educational theorist, who strongly opposed scholasticism and made his mark as one of the most influential advocates of humanistic learning in the early sixteenth century.
 His works are not limited to education but deal with a wide range of subjects including philosophy, psychology, politics, social reform and religion.

 Thomas Cromwell, influenced by the humanist view of preparation for the active life, took great pains with his son's education, although the boy's studies were not always conducted along humanist lines.
 Cromwell approved a curriculum including the study of the works of Erasmus, English and ancient history, music, and exercise with arms for Gregory.
 He provided for his son, the sort of education which Sir Thomas Elyot was advocating for the ruling class.

 In a letter to Thomas Cromwell, Henry Dowes, Gregory's preceptor, details how his son studied French, Latin, English, accounting, music and Roman and Greek history.
 He practised the longbow, played the lute and virginals and shared his father's love of hunting, hawking and riding.
 Gregory and his cousin, Christopher Wellyfed were permitted to indulge their love of hunting during breaks in their studies.
 Gregory promised his father that he would do his best at all times ... although he needed a little encouragement!